bloxberg-org/blips/README.md

 and managed by the community via github version control in the [BIPS repository](https://github.com/bloxberg-org/bips).
 The markdown content is than built and published by the maintainers with [mkdocs](http://www.mkdocs.org/).

+In order to submit a BIP, simply clone the repository and create a PR with a draft of the proposal which will then be assigned a number.

 If you have some basic command line skills you can build and run the [BIPs website](https://bips.bloxberg.org) on your own computer.
 Make sure